Chat with us, powered by LiveChat ;

 Key Takeaways

-• U.S. citizens and permanent residents do not need a visa to move to Puerto Rico, as it is considered a domestic destination.
+• Can Americans move to Puerto Rico?
+The answer is yes, as Puerto Rico is a U.S. territory.
+You might wonder, do Puerto Ricans need green cards?
+No, as U.S. citizens and permanent residents, they do not need a visa to move to Puerto Rico, as it is considered a domestic destination.

 • Non-U.S. citizens must adhere to the same immigration rules as if moving to the mainland United States, requiring appropriate visas.